 2. How to test the sharpness of the blade.
 There are a few ways to do this.
 The first is to slice a tomato or an onion into slivers.
 Both have tough, slippery outer skins and, if your knife can pierce them both without a problem, you know that it’s reasonably sharp.
 The next is to slice through paper, or a magazine cover.
 If your knife can slice through a sheet of paper without ripping or tearing it, then it’s sharp and ready to work.
 The glossy front of a magazine cover can be harder for the knife to grip, but if it slices through both, then you know it definitely has a keen edge.

 3. How to use a sharpening stone.
 A whetstone can sharpen all types of knife which cannot be said for pull-through or electric sharpeners.
 However, the sharpening method is also the most challenging to perfect.
 Before you start using your sharpening stone, it’s best practice to prepare it by soaking the stone in a bucket of water for between 10 and 15 minutes or until a liquid film appears on the surface.
-Afterwards, position it on its base or on a damp tea towel so that it doesn’t slide about whilst you’re sharpening.
+Afterward, position it on its base or on a damp tea towel so that it doesn’t slide about whilst you’re sharpening.
 While using the stone, continue to splash it with water to ensure that it doesn’t get too dry.
 Next (and this is also the hardest part), is getting the correct angle.
 The simplest way to do this is to place the blade of the knife flat on the stone and then gently raise it until the tip of the sharp edge is also touching it – for Japanese knives, this is between twelve and fifteen degrees; for Western blades, it is traditionally twenty.
 Another good test is to position the knife so there’s about half an index finger’s gap between the heel of the knife and the stone.
 Next, apply light pressure and begin stroking the blade up and down the stone.
-Start at the tip, then move to the middle and finally the heel – about 5 strokes in each section of the knife should be enough.
-Make sure to maintain the angle and avoid tilting up towards the end which is another common error when using a sharpening stone.
+Start at the tip, then move to the middle, and finally, the heel – about 5 strokes in each section of the knife should be enough.
+Make sure to maintain the angle and avoid tilting up towards the end, which is another common error when using a sharpening stone.
 Once you’ve done one side, repeat the process with the other but lead with the heel this time and make your way up to the tip positioning your hands in the same place – a little like going backhand when you’re playing tennis.
 The goal when using a sharpening stone is to create a burr.
-This is effectively a slight wisp of metal left on the blade which can be easily removed with a leather strop which is designed to catch metal fibres from the knife.
+This is effectively a slight wisp of metal left on the blade which can be easily removed with a leather strop which is designed to catch metal fibers from the knife.
 To add a finishing polish to the blade, use a similar motion with the other side of the sharpening stone (the finer grit) and limit it to around 30 strokes on either side.

 4. Do pull-through sharpeners actually work?
-Pull-through sharpeners do work and they are much easier to use than stones.
+Pull-through sharpeners do work, and they are much easier to use than stones.
 However, they are not best suited for every type of knife and can scratch or even chip the thinner, more brittle Japanese-style blades.
 Furthermore, pull-through sharpeners are incredibly easy to use.
-There are usually two rotating steels and you simply (as the name suggests) pull the knife from heel to tip through the slots towards yourself.
+There are usually two rotating steels and you simply (as the name suggests) pull the knife from heel to tip through the slots toward yourself.
 Depending on how blunt your blade is, between five and ten strokes should be plenty to achieve a new edge.

 5. What is the best way to sharpen knives?
 This entirely depends on which blade you are wanting to sharpen.
 Japanese blades are best sharpened with a whetstone – in fact, all blades can be effectively sharpened this way.
-Chunkier blades can be sharpened with a pull-through sharpener or an electric sharpener and it’s more down to personal preference.
+Chunkier blades can be sharpened with a pull-through sharpener or an electric sharpener, and it’s more down to personal preference.
 When sharpening, make sure you have the correct angle and draw the blade from heel to tip between five and fifteen times (depending on how blunt the knife is).
 Also, a common mistake people often make when sharpening a knife is to apply too much pressure.
-Similar to playing a game of pool or swinging a golf cue, applying more pressure doesn’t necessarily mean the ball goes straighter or it achieves the desired result.
+Similar to playing a game of pool or swinging a golf cue, applying more pressure doesn’t necessarily mean the ball goes straighter, or it achieves the desired result.
 The same can be said for knife sharpening.
-It’s a light grip, a low pressure (similar to if you were pressing water from a sponge) and a constant angle, that will get you the razor-sharp blade that you want.
+It’s a light grip, a low pressure (similar to if you were pressing water from a sponge), and a constant angle, that will get you the razor-sharp blade that you want.

 Methodology: How we select, test, and rank the best knife sharpeners